Douglas Gough: Life

-Gough was educated at Hackney Downs School before attending the University of Cambridge (St John's College) where he studied at the Department of Applied Mathematics and Theoretical Physics (DAMTP).
+Gough was educated at Hackney Downs School before attending St John's College, Cambridge, where he studied at the Department of Applied Mathematics and Theoretical Physics (DAMTP).
 He subsequently worked with John Cox at JILA (Colorado) from 1966 to 1967, at the Goddard Institute for Space Studies and with Edward Spiegel at the Courant Institute of Mathematical Sciences in New York from 1967 to 1969.
 He returned to Cambridge in 1969 to join the Institute of Theoretical Astronomy and DAMTP.
 He was director of the Institute of Astronomy from 1999 to 2004, deputy director from 1993 to 1999.
 He has been a Fellow of Churchill College, Cambridge, since 1972, a Science Research Council Senior Fellow (1978–1983), a Fellow Adjoint of JILA since 1986, an honorary professor of astronomy at Queen Mary and Westfield College, University of London (1986–2009), and a visiting professor of physics (now consulting professor) at Stanford University since 1996.

 He was appointed distinguished visiting professor at the University of Mumbai in 2015.

 He is a Fellow of the Royal Society, a Fellow of the Institute of Physics, a Foreign Member of the Royal Danish Academy of Sciences and Letters, and a Mousquetaire d'Armagnac.
 He is married to Rosanne; they have four children: Kim McCabe, Heidi Rose, Julian Gough and Russell Gough, and seven grandchildren.